per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 # Deploy

-The GitHub workflow `Deploy` builds and deploys the code to an environment.
+The GitHub workflow `Build and Deploy` builds and deploys the code to an environment.
 It is executed manually with the environment as input.